Exelixis, Inc. (EXEL) Presents at BMO Capital Markets Prescription for Success Healthcare Broker Conference Call - (Transcript)

 George Farmer

 Yes, I can hear you, Mike.
 I'm in the process of introducing you.
 I'm introducing Mike Morrissey, the CEO of Exelixis for our final presentation of the day.
 Mike, I'm very happy that you're here to join us for a fireside chat.
 Really appreciate it.
-Thought maybe we could start off with some highlights from the COSMIC-021 trial that you've presented before.
-And maybe you can just kind of talk through about what's so exciting about the prostate and the lung cancer data cohorts in particular that you've seen to date.
+Thought maybe we could start off with some highlights from the COSMIC-021 trial that you've presented before, and maybe you can just kind of talk through what's so exciting in the prostate and the lung cancer data cohorts in particular you've seen to date.

 Michael Morrissey